Litee/SolutionCop/README.md

 If no configuration file is specified, the tool will look for `SolutionCop.xml` file next to `*.sln`.
 If config file cannot be found, then the default one will be created next to VS solution with all rules disabled.

+# SolutionCop.MSBuild (beta)

+SolutionCop.MSBuild allows to run SolutionCop checks during project compilation and detect issues earlier.
+To add such checks into your project simply install SolutionCop.MSBuild package into VS project.
+Note that SolutionCop.MSBuild doesn't allow you to specify exact config file path - instead it looks for SolutionCop.xml file in parent folders starting with folder where .csproj file is defined.
+Once config file is found logic is the same.
+To see more detailed output select more verbose MSBuild output level in VS settings.

 ## Supported rules

 * Basic